-On the day of the seminar, the leadership will do the following:
+On the day of the seminar, the leadership team will do the following:

 - 1. Provide peers with an evaluation form to provide feedback on the session.
-The evaluation form should include evaluation of the multimedia product and its power to promote critical reflection: - 2.
+The evaluation form should include evaluation of seminar and multimedia product and its power to promote critical reflection; - 2.
 Bring handouts and any relevant materials to support class activities; - 3.
 Ensure that discussions also include the multimedia experience; and - 4.
 Be prepared to stay after class to debrief with course instructor.

-A week after the Seminar, student team will do the following:
+After the Seminar, leadership team will do the following:

-- 1. One group member will post on Blackboard a copy of seminar agenda, relevant files, list of resources, handouts, and analysis of feedback.
-This should be posted in the appropriate seminar leader drop box; and - 2.
-Each individual group member will post a short critically reflective piece on the process, including challenges experienced.
+- 1. Each individual group member will post a short critically reflective piece on the leadership process, including usefulness of scaffolds provided, team work, challenges experienced and future changes in practice. - 2.
 Please make note of the rubric to be sure you have included all required elements.
 Grade yourself based on the description of the role of a seminar leader as described above in the Seminar Leadership assignment.
 This reflection is not to be shared; it is to be posted in the individual reflection drop box on blackboard.